 It’s been a few years since the fifth season became available on streaming service Netflix.
 Previous to that, Brooker had kept us on a steady diet of dark, twisted speculative fiction, with new seasons or specials on a yearly basis.
-In fact, this is the longest gap between new installments since the year break between Black Mirror being broadcast on Channel 4, and moving to Netflix in the first place.
+In fact, this is the longest gap between new instalments since the year break between Black Mirror being broadcast on Channel 4, and moving to Netflix in the first place.

-Black Mirror season 6 release date: When is Black Mirror season 6 out?
+Black Mirror season 6 release date Speculation

+Brooker, who co-created the show and writes most episodes, had mentioned to Radio Times that he was more concerned with comedy for a while.
 “At the moment, I don’t know what stomach there would be for stories about societies falling apart, so I’m not working away on one of those,” he said.
 “I’m sort of keen to revisit my comic skill set, so I’ve been writing scripts aimed at making myself laugh.”

-Time to binge: The best Netflix TV series
+Time to binge: The best Netflix series

 He followed this up with Death to 2020, a fake Netflix documentary about the turbulent year that was 2020, in December of that year.
 Brooker’s own interest aside, production rights are in a tricky position right now.

 In July 2020, Brooker and Black Mirror co-creator and executive producer Annabel Jones started their own production company, Broke and Bones.
 Black Mirror was produced under their previous banner, House of Tomorrow, a subsidiary of Endemol Shine.
-The rights to the show still lie with Endemol Shine, and Broke and Bones now has an exclusive deal with Netflix.
+The rights to the show still lie with Endemol Shine, and Broke and Bones now have an exclusive deal with Netflix.
 Thus, more Black Mirror requires a deal between all parties, meaning it might be a while before we hear anything substantial.

-There’s also potential for previous cast-members to reprise their roles in sequels or spin-offs.
+There’s also potential for previous cast members to reprise their roles in sequels or spin-offs.
 In 2016, Brooker told The Independent he has ideas for continuations to season 2 episodes ‘Be Right Back’, and ‘White Bear’, and that they “nearly” made sequels to those stories.
 So far, we’ve had very little overlap beyond occasional meta-references to the series as a whole, but that may change yet.